 IfM student projects for companies

-Industrial projects relating to the taught course modules are enduringly successful and popular with students and companies alike.
+Industrial projects relating to the taught course modules on IfM education programmes are enduringly successful and popular with students and companies alike.
 Not only do the students gain vital industry experience and a chance to develop their problem solving skills, the companies involved have the benefit of high-calibre graduates consulting free-of-charge on challenging business issues.

 Host companies develop a brief in conjunction with IfM staff outlining a real world problem they wish the students to work on.
 The students are typically based on site at the host organisation and, at the end of the project, present their findings and recommendations to the company and follow up with a short written report.
 IfM staff supervise the projects, guiding students where necessary and signposting to useful resources, and they endeavour to ensure that the project is mutually beneficial.

-All project opportunities listed here are undertaken as part of taught academic courses delivered by the Institute for Manufacturing (IfM), which is part of the University of Cambridge Department of Engineering.
-The projects make valuable contributions to the learning of students undertaking an MPhil in Industrial Systems, Manufacture and Management (ISMM) or those in their final (4th) year of the Manufacturing Engineering Tripos which leads to an MEng qualification.
+The projects make valuable contributions to the learning of students undertaking an MPhil in Industrial Systems, Manufacture and Management (ISMM) or those in their final (4th) year of the Manufacturing Engineering Tripos (MET) which leads to an MEng qualification.

-MET integrates management, business and interpersonal skills with engineering knowledge and industrial engagement.
+- MET (undergraduate) integrates management, business and interpersonal skills with engineering knowledge and industrial engagement.

 Students will typically undertake the project at a company location, which for practical purposes needs to be based in the UK.
 The costs associated with student accommodation and travel to locations away from the Cambridge area are met by the course (with the exception of the MET 6 week project where companies would be expected to cover student costs).